Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: The ``two cultures'' within the data science community

-Echoing Max Weber's position on the separation of facts and values, atomists see themselves as autonomous and rational optimizers of a more or less pre-specified objective function provided by their disciplinary paradigm.
-The paradigm supplies a constellation of accepted beliefs, values, and techniques with which the community members can solve the puzzles identified in the paradigm \cite{kuhn1970structure}.
-Shared values, such as that quantitative are preferred over qualitative predictions, are implicitly embedded within the paradigm, but largely left unquestioned so that community members can better attend to the facts.
-The resulting precision contributes to scientific progress as consensus around clearly defined criteria \cite{cole1994sociology} permits puzzle-formulation and solution.
-In AI and data science research, for instance, these shared standards might take the form of the 0.05 threshold for p-values in statistical hypothesis testing \cite{rudner1953scientist}, or the use of several standard benchmark datasets (e.g., ImageNet, CIFAR-10, Fashion MNIST, etc.) and performance metrics (e.g., precision, recall, or F1 score).
+Through a process of disciplinary socialization and training, atomists see themselves as acquiring a constellation of shared beliefs, values, and techniques---in short, a paradigm---that permits progress on open-problems, or ``puzzles,'' the paradigm identifies as solvable \cite{kuhn1970structure}. \tg{Commitment to the paradigm identifies a researcher as a member of a distinct scientific community.} During periods of ``normal'' science (as opposed to revolutionary science), the legitimacy of the paradigm's values and traditions is presumed, narrowing researchers' focus on the task of more reliably and efficiently gathering relevant facts\cite{kuhn1970structure}.
+In AI and data science research communities, for instance, shared standards and traditions might take the form of the 0.05 threshold for p-values in statistical hypothesis testing \cite{rudner1953scientist}, or the use of several standard benchmark datasets (e.g., ImageNet, CIFAR-10, Fashion MNIST, etc.) and performance metrics (e.g., precision, recall, or F1 score).